Edouard99/MixedRealityPuzzleGame/README.md

     * SIZE_OF_PUZZLE by an integer N (the puzzle grid generated will be a N x N x N matrix).
 N = 4 for example
     * NUMBER_OF_PIECES by an integer K which is the number of pieces in your grid.
 K = 11 for example
     * STANDARD_DEVIATION_OF_PIECE_SIZE by a float S which is the standard deviation of the piece size.
 S = 1.6 for example
-    * STD_INTERVAL by a float I which represent the interval such as a grid is considered valid if the standard deviation of the piece size is in the interval \[S-I;S+I\].
+    * STD_INTERVAL by a float I which represents the interval such as a grid is considered valid if the standard deviation of the piece size is in the interval \[S-I;S+I\].
 I = 0.1 for example
 3. Your puzzle grid json file is generated in the same folder as **Game_mx.ipynb**.
 Note that the name *puzzle_data.json* can be changed but requires modifying Read_Write_json.cs file in the unity package

 ## Setup Unity and Azure
 If you want to use or modify the game :
 1. Create a new 3d core Unity Project (version 2020.3.28f1 or above to avoid UnityWebRequest issue).
-2. Setup your Project for Mixed Reality using <a href="https://github.com/microsoft/MixedRealityToolkit-Unity">MRTK</a>.
-This <a href="https://docs.microsoft.com/en-us/learn/modules/learn-mrtk-tutorials/1-3-exercise-configure-unity-for-windows-mixed-reality?tabs=openxr">tutorial</a> gives all the guidelines to setup your project.
+2. Set up your Project for Mixed Reality using <a href="https://github.com/microsoft/MixedRealityToolkit-Unity">MRTK</a>.
+This <a href="https://docs.microsoft.com/en-us/learn/modules/learn-mrtk-tutorials/1-3-exercise-configure-unity-for-windows-mixed-reality?tabs=openxr">tutorial</a> gives all the guidelines to set up your project.
 3. Then in Unity : Assets>Import Package>Custom Package... and select the Game.unitypackage.
 4. Open the scene "Game_MX" in the file scene.
 5. In Unity : Edit>Project Settings>Player>Publishing Settings>Capabilities check :